eslint-tools/eslint-plugin-t/README.md

 ## Rules

-Currently there's only one rule.
+There's currently just one lint rule in this package.

 **string-literal**

-Ensures that only a string literal can be passed as the first argument to `t()`.
+This rule enforces that the first argument to `t()` is a string literal.
+This is useful if you intend to [statically extract](https://www.i18next.com/overview/plugins-and-utils#extraction-tools) language strings because static tooling [can't evaluate expressions](https://github.com/i18next/i18next-parser#caveats).

 Example: